lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [ParamUnit](#T-Vsxmd-Units-ParamUnit 'Vsxmd.Units.ParamUnit')class.
+Initializes a new instance of the [ParamUnit](#T-Vsxmd-Units-ParamUnit 'Vsxmd.Units.ParamUnit') class.

 ##### Parameters